ludvigak/SE_unified/docs/rst/introduction.rst

 * ``SE_fast_gridding``: C implementation of fast Gaussian gridding (below)
 * ``SE_direct``: C-code for direct Ewald sums for Laplace 2P/3P
 * ``SE_Stokes_direct``: C-code for direct Ewald sums for Stokes 2P/P3
+* ``SE_leftovers``: Spectral Ewald, fast real-space and k=0 codes for Laplace and Stokes.
+These are unmaintained, but might prove useful.

 The FGG and direct summation C implementations (which are substantial) are better than any other versions scattered in the original